Words Matter When Talking About Pain With Your Doctor

 Using words to describe pain brings greater specificity to the measurement of pain, says Maixner.

-If patients can describe their pain precisely, he says, their appointment with a healthcare provider will be much more focused, allowing the physician to "come to a decision about treatment in a much more rapid and logical way."
+If patients can describe their pain precisely, he says, their appointment with a health care provider will be much more focused, allowing the physician to "come to a decision about treatment in a much more rapid and logical way."

 Here's advice for the next time you need to talk to your doctor about your pain.